-The Nemo Hornet 2P tent is a semi free standing tent.
-The tent can stand up by itself but at the feet end of the tent the two outer corners need to be pegged down.
+The Nemo Hornet 2P tent is a semi-free-standing tent.
+The tent can stand up by itself but at the foot end of the tent, the two outer corners need to be pegged down.

 When camping on very hard ground or on concrete or similar I would put heavy camping gear near my feet at the edges such as food bags or excess camping gear.

 This was only good enough if there was no wind and without the rain fly attached.
-Otherwise, pegs are needed at the feet end of the tent.
+Otherwise, pegs are needed at the foot end of the tent.

 Nemo Hornet 2P Weight

 The Nemo Hornet 2P Tent weighs only 2lb 6oz / 1080 grams.
 This firmly puts this tent in the lightweight category for tents.
-It is best suited for Thru hiking, long distance hiking and backpacking where you want to lighten your overall baseweight.
+It is best suited for Thru-hiking, long-distance hiking, and backpacking where you want to lighten your overall base weight.

 This is an even lighter version of the Hornet, but it is more expensive.
 Is it worth the extra price?

-If you are looking at going ultra light then I would say yes.
+If you are looking at going ultralight then I would say yes.
 The Nemo Hornet Elite is my dream tent.
-The is Nemo Hornet Elite uses lighter denier fabrics and more mesh on the inner section of the tent to make it lighter overall.
+The Nemo Hornet Elite uses lighter denier fabrics and more mesh on the inner section of the tent to make it lighter overall.

 Nemo Hornet 1P vs Nemo Hornet 2P

-Having used the Nemo Hornet 1 person and Nemo Hornet 2 person tents I can say without doubt the 2 person tents is better for the following reasons:
+Having used the Nemo Hornet 1-person and Nemo Hornet 2-person tents I can say without a doubt the 2-person tents are better for the following reasons:

-The Nemo Hornet 2P tent only weighs ? grams / ounces more than the 1 person
+- The Nemo Hornet 2P tent only weighs a little more than the 1 person

 How to Setup a Nemo Hornet Tent